 Beyond the beaches, the surrounding areas of Indiana Dunes offer stunning scenery, top-tier cuisine, boutique retail experiences, and great accommodations.
 From engaging museums and cozy B&Bs to fun-filled shopping and outdoor adventures, Indiana Dunes Country sure packs a punch.

 With so much natural beauty to draw inspiration from, it’s no wonder so many artists and craftspeople call Chesterton home.
-Check out Chesterton Art Center, Holly Jackson’s Art Studio and Gallery, and Craig Berg’s Duneland Pizza and Dunes Photography, among others, to see painting and photography of this amazing area.
+Check out the Chesterton Art Center, Holly Jackson’s Art Studio and Gallery, and Craig Berg’s Duneland Pizza and Dunes Photography, among others, to see painting and photography of this amazing area.

 Chesterton’s renowned European Market is a must-visit, with fresh fruits and vegetables, jewelry, art, and gifts.
 This eclectic downtown scene also includes a local winery, an antiquarian bookseller, and local-owned restaurants.